Temporal Contrastive Learning through implicit non-equilibrium memory: Realizing memory kernels through integral feedback

 \textbf{Learning in viscoelastic materials.} Mechanical materials with some degree of plasticity have frequently been exploited in demonstrating how memory formation and Hebbian learning can arise in simple settings, e.g. with foams\cite{pashine2019directed,hexner2020effect}, glues\cite{arinze2023learning}, and gels\cite{scheff2021actin}.
 In this setting, stress slowly softens the moduli of highly strained bonds, thereby lowering the energy of desired material configurations in response to a strain signal $s_{ij}(t)$.

 We add a simple twist to this Hebbian framework in order to make such systems capable of contrastive learning; we add a viscoelastic element with a faster timescale of relaxation compared to the timescale of bond softening.
 In reduced-order modeling of viscoelastic materials, a common motif is that of a viscous dashpot connected to an elastic spring in series, also known as a Maxwell material unit.
+Such units obey the following simple equation:

-We consider a network of such units (Fig. \ref{fig:implementation}E), experiencing strains $s_{ij}(t)$ across each edge.
-We note that a Maxwell unit experiences integral feedback; sharp jumps in the strain $s_{ij}(t)$ lead to stresses $u_{ij}(t)$ across the edge which initially also jump, but then relax as the viscous dashpot relieves the stress.
+where $u$ is the stress in the unit, $s$ is the strain in the unit, $k$ is the Hookean modulus of the spring and $\gamma$ is the Newtonian viscosity.
+In this simple model, a Maxwell unit experiences integral feedback; sharp jumps in the strain $s_{ij}(t)$ lead to stresses $u_{ij}(t)$ across the edge which initially also jump, but then relax as the viscous dashpot relieves the stress.
 As such, the stress in each edge of the network naturally computes an approximate measurement of the time derivative of strain the edge experiences, $\dot{s}_{ij}(t)$.
+We can see this cleanly by solving for the case where $s(t) = \dot{s}t$ with $\dot{s}$ constant, in which case $u(t) = \gamma\dot{s}(1 - e^{-\frac{k}{\gamma}t})$, in which case $u \propto \dot{s}$ after a relaxation time $\frac{\gamma}{k}$.

-If the springs in this network naturally adapt their moduli on a slow timescale in response to the stresses they experience, they would naturally implement Hebbian learning rules.
+We consider a network of such units (Fig. \ref{fig:implementation}E), experiencing strains $s_{ij}(t)$ across each edge.
+If the springs in this network naturally adapt their moduli $k_{ij}$ on a slow timescale in response to the stresses they experience, they would naturally implement Hebbian learning rules.
 With the introduction of viscoelasticity through the dashpots, the system is now capable of contrastive updates.
+Note that, in contrast to the solution from idealized Eqs. \ref{eqn:u}, \ref{eqn:m}, the material moduli $k_{ij}$ are involved both as learning degrees of freedom and as elements of the integral feedback control.

 \textbf{Learning in nanofluidic systems.} An emerging platform for neuromorphic computing involves nanofluidic memristor networks (Fig. \ref{fig:implementation}B) driven by voltage sources\cite{robin2021modeling,robin2023long,xiong2023neuromorphic,kamsma2023iontronic}.
 Each memristic element naturally displays Hebbian behavior; as voltage drops across the memristor, ions are recruited which modify the conductance of the element.
 In this Hebbian picture, the voltage drop across a network element plays the role of the synaptic current $s_{ij}$.